 As you have probably gathered by now, FL-41 is a precise tint designed to be used in lenses for light sensitive people.
 They are commonly used as migraine glasses by those who suffer from them, as well as by others with light sensitivity.
 They came to be in the 1980s, when Dr. Arnold Wilkins of Cambridge University had patients complaining of eye strain and headaches from fluorescent lights.
 He wanted to help them, so he worked to develop an eyeglass tint to reduce the specific light wavelengths emitted by fluorescent bulbs.
 His team called the tint Fluorescent-41, or FL-41.

 Over the last 10 years or so, as scientific understanding of photophobia has increased, so has the availability and popularity of FL-41 lenses.
 They’re popular because they’re effective.
-The tint blocks blue-green light, from 480 to 520 nanometers.
+The tint blocks blue light, around 480 nanometers.
 These specific wavelengths have been shown most likely to trigger or worsen photophobia and related symptoms like migraine, nausea, dizziness and anxiety.
 FL 41 tint is also effective at diminishing the effects of flickering.

 If you have light sensitivity, we don’t need to convince you how problematic specific types of light and flickering can be.